The COVID-19 outbreak is likely to have a huge impact on the role of psychiatrists and the wider mental health workforce.

 The Academy of Medical Royal Colleges has also published a ‘factors for consideration’ template for doctors wishing to reassure themselves that they are competent across the whole scope of their work.

-As per the letter from Simon Stevens and Amanda Pritchard to system leaders (PDF), refresher physical healthcare training should be provided to all mental health, learning disability and/or autism staff delivering patient care covering physical health care, vital signs and the deteriorating patient.
+As per the letter from Simon Stevens and Amanda Pritchard to system leaders, refresher physical healthcare training should be provided to all mental health, learning disability and/or autism staff delivering patient care covering physical health care, vital signs and the deteriorating patient.

-We have developed an eLearning hub to support psychiatrists and other clinicians working in mental health settings in gaining or refreshing knowledge and skills to support patients and staff during the COVID-19 outbreak.
+We have developed a COVID-19 learning resources section to support psychiatrists and other clinicians working in mental health settings in gaining or refreshing knowledge and skills to support patients and staff during the COVID-19 outbreak.

 Professor Stephen Powis, National Medical Director for NHS England and NHS Improvement, has written to all responsible officers and medical directors about changes to professional standards activities (PDF).
 Key points include: